killer-r2d2/gulp_starterproject_2021/README.md

 http://deepdevdiver.com/

 ###TECHNICAL DOCUMENTATION:
-1. To embed the google map on the detailsite of the festival, i used the google Maps JavaScript API (// https://developers.google.com/maps/documentation/javascript/overview ), i also watched a turtorial to learn the basics() https://www.youtube.com/watch?v=Zxf1mnP5zcw&feature=emb_rel_pause) This was my first time that I used an API like this.
+1. To embed the google map on the detailsite of the festival, I used the google Maps JavaScript API (// https://developers.google.com/maps/documentation/javascript/overview) , i also watched a turtorial to learn the basics() https://www.youtube.com/watch?v=Zxf1mnP5zcw&feature=emb_rel_pause) This was the first time I used an API like this.
-I struggled a bit til I found out that I had to register my self first.
+I struggled a bit until I figured out that I had to register myself first.

-2. the slider story.
-To embed the slider of the detailsite, I watched a youtube turtorial of Dev Ed (https://www.youtube.com/watch?v=KcdBOoK3Pfw&t=1334s).
+2. The slider story.
+To embed the slider of the detailsite, I watched a youtube tutorial of Dev Ed (https://www.youtube.com/watch?v=KcdBOoK3Pfw&t=1334s).
 I've learned a few basics to build a slider and the result worked fine on the desktop version but not on mobile.
-After a conversation with my friends at Mosaix, they adviced me to use one of the below:
+After a conversation with my friends at Mosaix, they advised me to use one of the below:

 - https://owlcarousel2.github.io/OwlCarousel2/
 - https://splidejs.com/
 - and a self made slider of Mosaix

-I tryed all three (time: 3 days), but none of them worked fine at the end.
+I tried all three (time: 3 days), but none of them worked fine at the end.
 ![](https://media.giphy.com/media/xiAqCzbB3eZvG/giphy.gif)
 It was really frustrating.
 So, I decieded to go back to my youtube slider.
-It might have been wise to learn this in school.
+It might have been wise to learn this at school.

 3. I wasn't able to implement the masonry for the newsSection and magazinSection.
-So, i deceided to use flexbox for the newsSection and css-grid for the magazinSection.
+So I decided to use flexbox for the newsSection and css-grid for the magazinSection.

 4. The pngs for the discovery Section were not available.
 My school made Beda Bächler has organized these for the class.
 I now owe him a beer.
 ![](https://media.giphy.com/media/zXubYhkWFc9uE/giphy.gif)

 ###TECHNOLOGY CONCEPT (INCL.
-EVALUATION OF THE TECschuleHNOLOGIY, AND JUSTIFICATION):
+EVALUATION OF THE TECHNOLOGY, AND JUSTIFICATION):

 ###SUMMARY AND OUTLOOK, PERSONAL NOTE: